meenamurali2m/Capstone_Project/README.md

 ## 5. Methodology

 ### 5.0 Load & Understand the Data
 Import the dataset into our environment, using pandas library.
 This allows us to manipulate and explore the data, preparing it for analysis and model training.

+#### 5.1 Exploratory Data Analysis (EDA)
 Perform Data Preprocessing & Visual Exploration to identify data quality issues such as missing values, duplicates, skewness, scaling issues and fix them.

-#### 5.1.2 Exploratory Data Analysis (EDA)
-**Visualization:** - Perform Visual and statistical exploration that help identify trends, relationships, and potential outliers.
+Perform Visual and statistical exploration that help identify trends, relationships, and potential outliers.
 + **Count plots** - To visualize the distribution of diabetes outcomes
 + **Histograms** - For feature distributions
 + **Correlation heatmaps** - To understand the relationships between variables